iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 #### Switch cases

-Most `switch` cases I've seen had the exact same operation with a different value based its `case`.
+Most `switch` cases I've seen had the exact same operation with a different value based on its `case`.
 The same applies to multiple `else if` blocks.
 Unless you have actually different operations per `case`/`else if`.
 Then you can use a `switch`.

 ```js
 // Instead of